Prime Factorization

 How to Find HCF using Prime Factorization?

-Where is Prime Factorization Useful?
+Why is Prime Factorization Important?

 Prime factorization is used to find the HCF and LCM of numbers.
 It is widely used in cryptography which is the method of protecting information using codes.
 Prime numbers are used to form or decode those codes.